poleonek/demongus/README.md

 # demongus
-Among us clone
+A game/engine.
+Initially inspired by [Among Us](https://store.steampowered.com/app/945360/Among_Us/).

 Requires SDL3

-## CLONING PROJECT
+## CLONING THE PROJECT
-Repo uses git submodules to include SDL3.
+This repository uses git submodules to include SDL3.

-To download repo and SDL3 at the same time run:
+To download the repo and SDL3 at the same time run:
 ```bash
 git clone --recurse-submodules git@github.com:poleonek/demongus.git
 ```